smartdevicelink/sdl_evolution/proposals/nnnn-button_subscription_response_from_hmi.md

 ## Alternatives considered
  1. Keep `OnButtonSubscription` notification.
 But in that case SDL has no ability to check if application was successfully subscribed to a button on HMI.

- 2. Do not store subscriptions internally and just transfer mobile subscriptions with app_id to HMI.
-In that case additional logic of storing subscriptions should be implemented on HMI and it will lead to many redundant subscription and notification requests.